 The message semantics are defined by the DICOM Storage SOP Class.
 The Contourer, Dosimetric Planner, or Dose Displayer is the storage SCP and the Archive is the storage SCU.

 Also refer to chapter 7.3.4.1.1 for an overview of the specific requirements on the DICOM attributes that are included in an RT Structure Set object.
-In particular, the structure set must have the same Study Instance UID, but a different Series Instance UID than the CT series upon which the contours are based.

 3.7.4.1.3 Expected Actions